orobix/retina-unet/Readme.md

 ### Evaluate the trained model
 The performance of the trained model is evaluated against the DRIVE testing dataset, consisting of 20 images (as many as in the training set).

 The parameters for the testing can be tuned again in the `configuration.txt` file, specifically in the [testing settings] section, as described below:
 **[testing settings]**
-- *best_last*: choose the model for prediction on the testing dataset: best = the model with the lowest loss obtained during the training; last = the model at the last epoch.
+- *best_last*: choose the model for prediction on the testing dataset: best = the model with the lowest validation loss obtained during the training; last = the model at the last epoch.
 - *full_images_to_test*: number of full images for testing, max 20.
 - *N_group_visual*: choose how many images per row in the saved figures.
 - *average_mode*: if true, the predicted vessel probability for each pixel is computed by averaging the predicted probability over multiple overlapping patches covering the same pixel.